python-openxml/python-docx/docs/dev/analysis/features/header-footer.rst

 read-only property, returns the even page header if present, else ``None``

-In theory an odd_page_header property could also be used.
-But for v1 we can just leave that to the user to figure out where their default header is an odd / even header.
+In theory an odd_page_header property could also be added.
+But for v1 we can just leave that to the user to figure out where their ``default`` header represents an all-pages header and when it represents an odd-page header.

 first_page_header
 -----------------